-As a result of the Business Combination, MoneyLion acquired from Fusion, as of September 22, 2021, public warrants outstanding to purchase an aggregate of 17,499,989 shares of the Class A Common Stock (the "Public Warrants") and private placement warrants outstanding to purchase an aggregate of 8,100,000 shares of the Class A
+As a result of the Business Combination, MoneyLion acquired from Fusion Acquisition Corp., as of September 22, 2021, public warrants outstanding to purchase an aggregate of 583,333 shares of the Class A Common Stock (the "Public Warrants") and private placement warrants outstanding to purchase an aggregate of 270,000 shares of the Class A Common Stock (the "Private Placement Warrants") (in each case, as adjusted for the Reverse Stock Split) that expire on September 22, 2026.
+Each whole warrant entitles the registered holder to purchase one whole share of Class A Common Stock at a price of \$345 per share, at any time commencing on 12 months from closing of Fusion Acquisition Corp.'s initial public offering.

-(amounts in thousands, except share and per share amounts or as otherwise indicated)